pglazkov/MvvmValidation/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/cxp4fdhrhqhrq127?svg=true)](https://ci.appveyor.com/project/pglazkov/mvvmvalidation)

 # MVVM Validation Helpers
-MVVM Validation Helpers is a little library that makes it easier for developers to implement validation in MVVM applications.
+MVVM Validation Helpers is a lightweight library that makes it easier for developers to implement validation in MVVM applications.
 You'll no longer have to implement INotifyDataErrorInfo interface manually in your view models.

+It allows you to:
-With this lightweight library you can define and keep all your validation rules conveniently in one place.
-It saves you from all the boilerplate of maintaining error list for each of the validation targets (properties).
-You just define a set of validation rules that need to be checked for each of the targets and later, when appropriate, it is easy to just validate a target and get the validation result back without worrying what rules need to be checked.
+* Define and keep all your validation rules conveniently in one place.
+* Reduce boilerplate of maintaining error list for each of the validation targets (properties).
+* Validate a target and get the validation result back without worrying what rules need to be checked.

 ## Getting Started
 Install the [NuGet package](https://www.nuget.org/packages/MvvmValidation).